Skip to main content

 For infrastructure providers

-If you currently operate infrastructure services for Etherlink Ghostnet Testnet, please prepare for these typical migration tasks:
+If you were operating infrastructure services for Etherlink Ghostnet Testnet, please prepare for these typical migration tasks:

 • Check for any missing on-chain or off-chain dependencies and escalate with the Etherlink team